Indiana Jones And The Kingdom Of The Crystal Skull Retro Review: Let It Go

 image via Paramount Pictures and LucasFilm

 Kingdom of the Crystal Skull takes place about twenty years after Indiana Jones and the Last Crusade.
 That’s a good thing, since that’s basically the length of time that separates the movies in real life.
 It would have been wild as hell if they’d shown us Indiana Jones twenty years older, while trying to pretend it was like, five years after Last Crusade.
 And as it is, the movie is wild enough.

 If you’ve done the math–you have not–then you’ve figured out that the movie is set in 1957.
 (You didn’t.)
 WWII was long over and America had a new enemy by then.
-(Also, as we discussed last time, after making Schindler’s List, Spielberg didn’t want Nazi cartoons as the villains again.)
+(Also, as we discussed in The Last Crusade retro review, after making Schindler’s List, Spielberg didn’t want Nazi cartoons as the villains again.)
 Anxiety over post-war American tensions with the Soviet Union, which would last over 40 years, made their presence known in art.

 In particular, the “Red Scare” and its efforts to root out supposed Communists, like the infamous House of Representatives’ Committee on Un-American Activities, were influential.
 For example, you could see the influence in plays like Arthur Miller’s The Crucible.
 You could also see it in sci-fi.
 Fears of invasion and nuclear warfare played out in movies like The Day the Earth Stood Still and Them!
 (The latter was surely an influence on this movie.)

 So, as the adventure stories of the 1940s gave way to 1950s sci-fi, so it goes with the Indiana Jones movies.

 What’s It All About?